 Patiala Salwar pants (Semi and Full) – Pattern cutting and stitching

 Patiala is best if stitched in synthetic materials.
-If we use cotton fabric to stitch the Patiala it will look bulky.
-Fabric required is 2.5 times the full length.
+If we use cotton fabric to stitch the Patiala, it will look bulky.
+The fabric required is 2.5 times the full length.

 Side embroidered Salwar pants- Pattern cutting and stitching

-Side embroidered salwar pants are very cool and give an elegant look if done right.
+Side-embroidered salwar pants are cool and elegant if done right.
 For this to be done when marking the salwar, along the AE portion mark 1 ½ inches outside ie a total of 3 inches increase in the middle.
-Do the embroidery along the centre of the area.
+Do the embroidery along the center of the area.
 Stitch along the AE line.
 Open the cloth, stitch along the both sides so that the embroidery lies flat in the middle of the pant piece.

 Check out the post on various Indian Embroidery designs you can use on the embroidered pants.
 Mirror work , Eyelet embroidery or some Bullion knot roses would also look great .
 Any of the 12 border patterns ( hand embroidery ) would work as well.